Information Box Group

 Professor

-(Acting) Associate Director, Graduate Studies (SEES)
+Associate Director, Graduate Studies (SEES)

 Dr. Eduard G. Reinhardt is a micropaleontologist studying how groundwater condition changed over climate cycles using cave sediments.
 His recent research in the Yucatan of Mexico focusses on reconstructing the potability of groundwater through drought cycles during the late Holocene.
 This has implications for the decline of Maya civilizations but also for future groundwater management in the coastal zone.